coder52/equal_project/README.md

 6. If the files are ready, run the Notebook with the 'Restart & Run All' option under the Kernel as you did in the previous Jupyter Notebook.
 At the end of the training, the model weights will be saved for later use.

 7. Now that we have trained both AIs, we can run our project.
 For this, let's open the `Run The Project.ipynb` file.
-This time, I recommend that you run each cell one by one on the Notebook one by one (Shift+Enter).
+This time, I recommend that you run each cell one by one on the Notebook (Shift+Enter).
 So you can progress by testing each stage.

 8.